The NSW Battery Subsidy is Now Available: Book Now & Save! The PDRS

 What is the Australian National Electricity Market?

-When we make coffee, wash our clothes, or turn the oven on, we rarely stop to think about the marketplace where this electricity is bought and sold.
-The National Electricity Market is a highly complex system and would take too long to cover in-depth, so let's keep it simple.
+When we make coffee, wash our clothes, or turn the oven on, we rarely stop to think about the marketplace of where this electricity is bought and sold.
+The National Electricity Market is a highly complex system that provides east-Australia with electricity, but how does it work?

 First, we need to explain the nature of electricity supply and demand.
 At any point in time the electrical energy generated must equal the energy consumed.
 Energy must have somewhere to go; always.